MR-EEGWaveNet: Multiresolutional EEGWaveNet for Seizure Detection from Long EEG Recordings: Proposed Model

-Thereafter, the ``feature extraction'' module shrank the dimension of the feature from $160$ to $32$ with two fully connected layers with LeakyReLU activation.
-Thus, the final output of modules A and B for an EEG segment was $32$.
+Thereafter, the ``feature extraction'' module shrank the dimension of the feature from $160$ to $32$ with two fully connected layers, followed by normalization.
+Thus, the final output of modules A and B for an EEG segment is $32$.
 The same process applies to the sub-segments.
 For example, if the proposed model has multiresolutional parameters $10$ s and $2$ s, then it will calculate one feature vector ($1 \times 32$) for $10$ s and five feature vectors corresponding to five sub-segments of $2$ s (each has the same dimension of $1 \times 32$).
 After concatenation, the final size of the feature vector will be $1 \times 192$.
 Here, the list of multiresolutional parameters defines the architecture of the model.
 Figure \ref{fig:mr-eegwavenet-arch} shows the architecture for the parameter list ``$10$ s, $2$ s''.
-In this case, the model subdivided the $10$-s EEG signal into $2$ s segments; in total, six EEG signals (one $10$ s and five $2$ s multichannel EEG signals) were generated.
-Each signal was fed to modules A through B to calculate the features of each of them.
-Finally, the concatenated feature vector was fed into the predictor module for classification.
+In this case, the model subdivides the $10$-s EEG signal into $2$ s segments; in total, six EEG signals (one $10$ s and five $2$ s multichannel EEG signals) are generated.
+Each signal is fed to modules A through B to calculate the features of each of them.
+Finally, the concatenated feature vector is fed into the predictor module for classification.
 The predictor module contains a fully connected classifier that maps the features to the output classes.
-The class probabilities were computed using the log-softmax function.
+The class probabilities are computed using the log-softmax function.
 The convolution module and the detailed architecture of the MR-EEGWaveNet for the above example are shown in Figures \ref{fig:conv_module} and \ref{fig:mr-eegwavenet-arch-image}, respectively.
 The main difference between EEGWaveNet and MR-EEGWaveNet architecture is that MR-EEGWaveNet extracts features both from the EEG segments and their sub-segments using modules A and B (the convolution and feature extraction module).
-Thus, the EEG segment was segmented into multiple levels based on the parameters.
-The architecture of MR-EEGWaveNet is shown in Table \ref{tab:multireso_EEGWaveNet_arch}.
+Thus, the EEG segment is segmented into multiple levels based on the parameters.